PacificBiosciences/paraphase/docs/IKBKG.md

 IKBKG, and the associated pseudogene IKBKGP1 are located on chromosome X. Mutations in the gene are associated with [Incontinentia Pigmenti](https://www.ncbi.nlm.nih.gov/books/NBK1472/).
 In this region, Paraphase calls small variants as well as the known 11.7kb deletion that can occur in either IKBKG or the pseudogene.

-Paraphase differentiates IKBKG from the pseudogene based on clipping on the 5'end of the realigned reads.
+Paraphase differentiates IKBKG from the pseudogene based on whether the haplotype extends beyond the homology region into the unique region.

 ## Fields in the `json` file
 Fields shared across all genes are defined in the general [json file](json.md).
 The IKBKG locus includes several unique fields, listed below: